MpStyle/jcontainer/README.md

 ```

 ## Version

+### 2.0.0:
+- Change signatures of addClosure methods.

 ### 1.1.0:
 - Created the new loader classes IniContainer and YamlContainer, to load a Container from INI and YAML files.